 Lawncare is the continuation in a series of work - "Below Your Mind" - that uses failed utopian instructions from the human potential movement and turfgrass sod as materials.
 In this iteration, sod becomes a screen upon which sensory awakening exercises are projected and performed.
 The players in the video are members of the artist-run space and collective, MINT.
 This space operated in somewhat of a disaster utopia zone, which inspired the original impulse to install a fresh lawn inside of a former meat-packaging facility.
 The community formed by banding together around an ideal and a a space can simultaneously heal and harm, much like the Esalen Institute, the source of the instructional text for these group exercises.

-Esalen's experiential and experimental freewheeling early days in the 1960s - with lecturers including Ken Kesey, Alan Watts, Buckminster Fuller, Aldous Huxley, and Joseph Campbell - laid the groundwork for neoliberalism in a bizarre backfire by turning many people away from political action and social engagement, instead retreating from the world by turning inward.
+Esalen's experiential and experimental freewheeling early days in the 1960s - with lecturers like Ken Kesey, Alan Watts, Buckminster Fuller, Aldous Huxley, and Joseph Campbell - laid the groundwork for neoliberal personal optimization in a bizarre backfire.
+The encouragement to turn inward and retreat from the world negated political action and social engagement.
 Lawncare approaches and circles this cautionary tale, looking for a different way out.

 Liz Roberts, Elena Harvey Collins, 2015